mbarker84/fi-wireframes/2015-02-20_MeetingAgenda.md

 ## Items to discuss

+### Prototype

+This interactive prototype is designed to test how well the user can journey around the site and discover the content they want.
+The content blocks are respresentations of roughly where in the flow of the page a user would encounter these elements – it does not represent a final design or layout.

+Open the file <b>index.html</b> in the ‘Prototype’ folder.

-# Mobile content audit
+Mobile content audit:
-* Test all wireframes at mobile sizes, make sure we’re happy with the content flow.
+* Test the prototype at mobile sizes, make sure we’re happy with the content flow.
 Does anything need re-ordering?

-# Single blog post
+Single blog post:
 * Do we want to include ‘Comments’ section?

-# Footer
+Footer:
 * What do we want to include?
     - Social icons
     - Contact info (company email and phone number?)

+### Still to do
+* Future Insights home
+* About page
+* Contact info

+### Next steps
+* Test prototype internally (Future Insights and WIS), note any questions, reactions or areas of concern.
+* Start generating ideas for UI design.